 - Make as many copies of this page as you need.
 Complete a separate page for each company you're notifying and only send it to that company.
 Include a copy of your signed affidavit. - List only the account(s) you're disputing with the company receiving this form.
-See the example below. - If a collection agency sent you a statement, letter or notice about the fraudulent account, attach a copy of that document (NOT the original).

-As a result of the event(s) described in the ID Theft Affidavit, the following account(s) was/were opened at your company in my name without my knowledge, permission or authorization using my personal information or identifying documents:

-Creditor Name/Address (the company that opened the account or provided the goods or services) Account Number Type of unauthorized credit/goods/services provided by creditor (if known) Date issued or opened (if known) Amount/Value provided (the amount charged or the cost of the goods/services) Example Example National Bank 22 Main Street Columbus, Ohio 22722 01234567-89 Auto Loan 01/05/2007 \$25,500.00

-\Box During the time of the accounts described above, I had the following account open with your company:
+See the example below. - If a collection agency sent you a statement, letter or notice about the fraudulent account, attach a copy of that document (NOT the original). ☐ As a result of the event(s) descompany in my name without identifying documents: scribed in the ID T heft Affidavit, the following ac permission or authorization usin identifying documents.
+Creditor Name/Address (the company that opened the account or provided the goods or services) Account Number Type of unauthorized credit/goods/services provided by creditor (if known) Date issued or opened (if known) Amount/Value provided (the amount charged or the cost of the goods/services) Example Example National Bank 22 Main Street Columbus, Ohio 22722 01234567-89 Auto Loan 01/05/2007 \$25,500.00 ☐ During the time of the accounts described above, I had the following account open with your company: Billing name Billing address

-Billing name

-Billingaddress

-Accountnumber